-In my study, in order to understand the physical mechanism of long-term variation in the upper atmosphere and ionosphere, I investigated the characteristics of long-term variation in the amplitude of geomagnetic solar quiet (Sq) daily variation, utilizing the IUGONET data analysis system.
+In my study, in order to understand the physical mechanism of long-term variation in the upper atvariation in the amplitude of geomagmosphere and ionosphere, I investigated the characteristics of long-term netic solar quiet (Sq) daily variation, utilizing the IUGONET data analysis ISEE, Nagoya IUGONET ICSWSE Kvushu Univ.
+Kwasan & Hida Kyoto Univ.
+Develop an integrate data analysis tool to Tohoku Univ IUGONET institutes Obs.
+Database + Analysis Tool tional Institute system.
 The Sq variation of the geomagnetic field observed on the ground is a regular variation with a fundamental period of 24 h during a solar quiet day, and it depends on the local time, latitude, season, and solar cycle.
 Since Sq variation is produced primarily by ionospheric currents flowing in the E-region of the ionosphere around 105 km, investigations of the long-term variation in the Sq amplitude are important for understanding the physical mechanisms of longterm variation in the upper atmosphere that are related to solar activity and other effects such as secular variation of the ambient magnetic field.
 Here, I analyzed 1-h geomagnetic field data obtained by 69 geomagnetic observation stations from 1947 to 2013, and investigated the characteristics of long-term variation of the Sq amplitude.
 The Sq amplitude at all investigated stations showed a clear dependence on the 10-12 year solar activity cycle and tended to be enhanced during each solar maximum phase.
 Sq amplitude was the smallest around the minimum solar cycle 23/24 in 2008-2009.
 This phenomenon can be interpreted as a significant decrease in ionospheric conductivity due to the significant reduction in solar extreme ultraviolet (EUV) radiation, which is responsible for the formation of the ionosphere.
 In order to remove the effect of solar activity seen in long-term variation in Sq amplitude, I calculated a linear or second-order fitting curve between the solar F10.7 index and Sq amplitude during the 1947-2013 period, and examined the residual Sq amplitude, which is defined as deviation from the fitting curve, finding that the majority of trends in the residual Sq amplitude showed negative values over a wide region.
 This tendency was relatively strong in Europe, India, the eastern part of Canada, and New Zealand.
 The relationship between the magnetic field intensity at an altitude of 100 km and the residual Sq amplitude showed an anti-correlation for about 71% of the geomagnetic stations.
-Furthermore, the residual Sq ampli-
+Furthermore, the residual Sq amplitude at the equatorial station was anti-correlated with the absolute value of the magnetic field inclination.
+This suggests movement of the equatorial electrojet due to the secular variation of the earth's main magnetic field.